openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 #### Class Fields

-The provided plugin class also has a single field:
+The provided plugin class also has several fields:

+* `_backend` - a backend engine that is used to perform actual computations for network inference.
+For `Template` plugin `ngraph::runtime::Backend` is used which performs computations using ngraph reference implementations.
+* `_waitExecutor` - a task executor that waits for a response from a device about device tasks completion.
 * `_cfg` of type `Configuration`:

 @snippet src/template_config.hpp configuration:header